Gastonnter/Gastonnter/README.md

 ## About Me

 Hello, I'm Gaston Terminiello!
 I am a highly adaptable individual with a strong desire to improve.
 I am a quick learner and constantly seek useful and updated information.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/gaston-terminiello/) or reach out to me on Discord at username#1234.
-Let's chat!